mech/Notes/JavaScript/React/flux.md

 Flux opens up a lot of possibilities such as recording and replaying UI state just by re-dispatching serialised *actions*.

+## Problem with Facebook's Flux

+* Multiple stores, sharing states between stores, `waitFor`, circular dependencies, etc. Can be solved with single state tree like Baobab or Redux.
+* Async operations?
+* Verbose
+* Immutability

 ## Authentication with Flux